Frequently Asked Questions

 What time does the ride end?

-New for 2018, cyclist must be passed the finish line at Mt.
-Mitchell by 5:30 p.m., those that do not finish in time will be picked up and taken to the closest bus point.
+Cyclists must pass the finish line at Mt.
+Mitchell by 5:30 p.m.
+Those that do not finish in time will be picked up and taken to the closest bus point.

 What if I don't finish the ride or make it to the top?

 If you are not able to complete the ride by 5:30 p.m. or unable to complete for another reason, an officially marked Assaults vehicle will pick you up and take you to either Marion or Mt.
 Mitchell depending on proximity.
 If your dry clothes bags are not in the same place as you, we will do everything in our power to get you your items in a decent time, but there is considerable travel time from Mt.
 Mitchell to Marion and due to narrow roads on Mt.
 Mitchell limited vehicles and baggage trucks are able to pass at once.

 I am coming from out of town, how should I plan my travels?

 Due to nature of this ride, we recommend that you have flexible travel plans.
 We do our best to get everyone off the mountain and reunited with their bikes in the correct place as best we can.
 Due to limited communication, small roads and travel times moving bikes and people can have delays.
 Please do not make plans to fly the same day or other important plans for that night or the next day.
 It is a long ride across a long distance.

 I would like to help!
 How can I volunteer?